Health Benefits of Hibiscus

 • Hibiscus could potentially aid in the treatment of metabolic syndrome or degenerative disease.

-• Drinking hibiscus tea twice daily for 21 days significantly decreased blood pressure, blood triglycerides, and fasting blood sugar in 16 older women with metabolic syndrome, according to small research.
+• Drinking hibiscus tea twice daily for 21 days significantly decreased blood pressure, blood triglycerides, and fasting blood sugar in 16 older women with metabolic syndrome according to research.

 • In a separate trial, 40 adults with metabolic syndrome who took hibiscus powder once a day for four weeks saw substantial reductions in blood lipids and systolic blood pressure when compared to a placebo group.